jgdigitaljedi/video-game-db-supplemental-data/readme.md

 ### Stats

-Out of 3418 data points collected so far, the APIs are missing data the following number of items:

-Out of 4015 data points collected so far, the APIs are missing data the following number of items:
+Out of 4228 data points collected so far, the APIs are missing data the following number of items:

-- IGDB: 137
+- IGDB: 156
-- TheGamesDB: 494
+- TheGamesDB: 538
-- Giantbomb: 467
+- Giantbomb: 498